 If you are concerned about very hard blows to the top of your head it can be useful to purchase a gel helmet liner for wearing under your mask.

 The third piece of kit that is absolutely essential for a beginner to purchase is hand protection.
 Getting struck to the hands is common in HEMA fencing and these training weapons will break your fingers or wrist if you don’t wear adequate protection.
-Many HEMA practitioners used to wear lacrosse gloves but now purpose built hand protection such as the SPES Heavy Gauntlet is more common.
+Many HEMA practitioners once wore lacrosse gloves but now purpose built hand protection such as the SPES Heavy Gauntlet or Absolute Fencing Deluxe HEMA gloves are more common.
 These gauntlets are fairly standard.

 An underglove can also be a good investment into protecting your hands.
 You may not need these as a beginner but as your sparring increases in intensity as you become more comfortable and your skill increases, it can be good to have an additional layer of protection for your hands.
 This is especially the case if you intend to do tournaments.
 A popular underglove is the Hex Armor 2021 Rig Lizard which has cut and pierce resistant material in case a broken blade manages to penetrate through a gap in your gloves.